-- Frost cupcakes if they are completely cool.
-Frosting can be covered and placed in the refrigerator while the cupcakes cool or to stiffen before frosting if desired.
+Frost cupcakes when they are completely cool.
+NOTE: Frosting can be covered and placed in the refrigerator while the cupcakes cool or to stiffen before frosting if desired.

 - Top cupcakes with a jellied citrus wedge and a short straw stuck into the cupcake.